Brunei

 • Crew and equipment lists

-• A letter from the production company introducing the crew and outlining the project
+• Letter from the production company introducing the crew and outlining the project

 • Location plans